utter-project/UTTER-MS9-meetingdata/README.md

 **ELITR English dev set**

-Correct responses depending on the type of question (What, Who, When, How-Many) - Overall the LLM (gpt3.5-16k) answered correctly to 63,12% of questions
+Correct responses depending on the type of question (What, Who, When, How-Many) - Overall the LLM (gpt3.5-16k) answered correctly to 63,12% of questions on ELITR dev set

 |        | WHAT(correct) | WHAT(all) | WHO(correct) | WHO(all) | WHEN(correct) | WHEN(all) | HOW MANY(correct) | HOW MANY (all) | ALL (correct) |